What information do you have on public high school graduation rates?

 NOTE: The ACGR is the percentage of public high school freshmen who graduate with a regular diploma within 4 years of starting ninth grade.
 The Bureau of Indian Education and Puerto Rico are not included in the U.S. average ACGR.
 The graduation rates displayed above have been rounded to whole numbers.
 Categorizations are based on unrounded percentages.

-In 2016–17, the ACGRs for American Indian/Alaska Native (72 percent), Black (78 percent), and Hispanic (80 percent) public high school students were below the U.S. average of 85 percent.
-The ACGRs for White (89 percent) and Asian/Pacific Islander2 (91 percent) students were above the U.S. average.
-Across states, the ACGRs for White students ranged from 76 percent in New Mexico to 95 percent in New Jersey, and were higher than the U.S. average ACGR of 85 percent in 37 states and the District of Columbia.
-The rates for Black students ranged from 65 percent in Minnesota to 87 percent in West Virginia.
-Alabama, Maryland, Texas, and West Virginia were the only four states in which the rates for Black students were higher than the U.S. average ACGR.
-The ACGRs for Hispanic students ranged from 66 percent in Minnesota to 92 percent in West Virginia, and they were higher than the U.S. average ACGR in six states (Alabama, Arkansas, Maine, Texas, Vermont, and West Virginia).
-For Asian/Pacific Islander students, ACGRs ranged from 78 percent in the District of Columbia to 95 percent or higher in Alabama, Connecticut, Delaware, Maryland, New Jersey, Texas, and West Virginia, and they were higher than the U.S. average ACGR in 43 states.
-The ACGRs for American Indian/Alaska Native students ranged from 50 percent in South Dakota to 92 percent in New Jersey, and were higher than the U.S. average ACGR in six states (Arkansas, Connecticut, Maryland, New Jersey, Tennessee, and Texas).3
+In 2017–18, the ACGRs for American Indian/Alaska Native2 (74 percent), Black (79 percent), and Hispanic (81 percent) public high school students were below the U.S. average of 85 percent.
+The ACGRs for White (89 percent) and Asian/Pacific Islander3 (92 percent) students were above the U.S. average.
+Across states, the ACGRs for White students ranged from 79 percent in New Mexico to 95 percent in New Jersey, and were higher than the U.S. average ACGR of 85 percent in 39 states and the District of Columbia.
+The rates for Black students ranged from 67 percent in the District of Columbia to 88 percent in Alabama.
+Arkansas, West Virginia, Texas, and Alabama were the only four states in which the rates for Black students were higher than the U.S. average ACGR.
+The ACGRs for Hispanic students ranged from 65 percent in the District of Columbia to 92 percent in West Virginia, and they were higher than the U.S. average ACGR in five states (Florida, Arkansas, Alabama, Texas, and West Virginia).
+For Asian/Pacific Islander students, ACGRs ranged from 72 percent in Vermont to 95 percent or higher in Delaware, Indiana, Kentucky, Tennessee, Florida, West Virginia, Connecticut, Texas, Maryland, and New Jersey, and they were higher than the U.S. average ACGR in 45 states and the District of Columbia.
+The ACGRs for American Indian/Alaska Native students ranged from 50 percent in South Dakota to 90 percent in Alabama, Maryland, and Tennessee, and were higher than the U.S. average ACGR in nine states (Mississippi, Missouri, New Jersey, West Virginia, Kentucky, Louisiana, Alabama, Maryland, and Tennessee).4

 1 Based on unrounded graduation rates.

-3 Discussion of ACGRs for American Indian/Alaska Native students excludes data for Alabama, the District of Columbia, Vermont, and West Virginia.
-The American Indian/Alaska Native data for the District of Columbia and Vermont are suppressed to protect student privacy and are unavailable for Alabama.
-The ACGR for American Indian/Alaska Native students in West Virginia is greater than or equal to 80 percent.
-To protect student privacy, the exact value is not displayed.
+4 Discussion of ACGRs for American Indian/Alaska Native students excludes data for the District of Columbia, Hawaii, and Vermont.
+The American Indian/Alaska Native data are suppressed for the District of Columbia and Vermont to protect student privacy and are unavailable for Hawaii.

 Related Tables and Figures: (Listed by Release Date)